Goatman13/xefu/cfg_01.md

 ## Overview
 General config with many options, not bounded to any typical part of emulation.
 Config is a 32 bit big endian bitfield.
 Instead of describing bits as 0..31 or 1 << x, I decided to use raw values here for better understanding.
 When we want activate more than one field at once, just add values for them.
-For example want field 0x02000000 and filed 0x00000001 active?
+For example want field 0x02000000 and field 0x00000001 active?
 Use value 0x02000001.

 ## Values
 * 0x00000001 = emu quit/reset related.
 When enabled XamLoaderSetLaunchData(data, 0x3FC) is called on exit with data[0] = 2 and data[1] = 6